sebdevnull/boyboy/README.md

 - **Custom ROMs** – stored under `tests/roms/misc/custom/`
   - `invalid.gb` – created to test invalid or malformed data handling

-> See [LICENSE-THIRD-PARTY.md](LICENSE-THIRD-PARTY.md) for detailed attribution, licenses, and legal notices.
+> See [Third-Party Licenses](LICENSE-THIRD-PARTY.md) for detailed attribution, licenses, and legal notices.

 ## Legal notice

 - **BoyBoy** is an independent project and is **not affiliated with or endorsed by Nintendo**.
 - The Game Boy name, logo, and related trademarks are property of **Nintendo Co., Ltd.**
-- See [LICENSE-THIRD-PARTY.md](LICENSE-THIRD-PARTY.md) for third-party attributions and disclaimers.
+- See [Third-Party Licenses](LICENSE-THIRD-PARTY.md) for third-party attributions and disclaimers.